martinxyz/feedi/README.md

 1. Remove the `DEFAULT_AUTH_USER` setting from the [configuration](https://github.com/facundoolano/feedi/blob/HEAD/feedi/config/default.py).
 2. If you already have a DB created, reset it with `make db-reset`.
-Or, alternatively, remove the default user with `make user-del EMAIL=admin@admin.com`.
+Or, alternatively, remove the default user with `make user-del EMAIL=admin@admin.invalid`.
 Note that this will also remove feeds and entries associated to it in the DB.
 3. You can create new users by running `make user-add EMAIL=some@email.address`.
 The command will prompt for a password.

 Note that there's no open user registration functionality exposed to the front end, but it should be straightforward to add it if you need it.
 Check the [auth module](https://github.com/facundoolano/feedi/blob/HEAD/feedi/auth.py) and the [flask-login documentation](https://flask-login.readthedocs.io/en/latest/) for details.